Yeah, yeah, we know. You don't need a recipe for mashed Yukon Golds with butter, milk, and salt. Or so you think. Try this and get back to us.

 Surely you’ve heard of potatoes roasted in duck fat?
 Same basic principle—and unspeakable loveliness—applies here.

 This old-fashioned gratin comforts you with everything indulgent could possibly crave in a gratin, namely ample amounts of potatoes, cream, butter, and cheese.
-A glass of gigondas is optional.
+Red wine optional.

 This one's for the gluten-free, dairy-free, low-carb, and Paleo peeps.
 It's unlike anything you've ever had, we guarantee it.